-Nice modern presentations of this space can be found in~\cite{hypercubique,sarem}.
-Its fundamental group can be computed to be the quaternion group~$Q$ and its universal cover to be the 3-sphere $\S3$.
-It is well known that we can recover any (nice enough) space $\HM$ as the quotient of its universal cover under the canonical action of its fundamental group~\cite[Proposition 1.40]{hatcher}: this means that we have an alternative definition of $\HM$ as
+Modern expositions of this space can be found in~\citep{hypercubique,sarem}.
+Its fundamental group is the quaternion group~$Q$ and its universal cover is the 3-sphere $\S3$.
+It is well known that any (sufficiently nice) space can be recovered as the quotient of its universal cover by the canonical action of its fundamental group~\cite[Proposition 1.40]{hatcher}.
+Consequently, we have an alternative description of~$\HM$ as